Policy

 4.

-classification code and description applicable to the duties performed.
+(NCCI) classification code and description applicable to the duties performed.

 a.

-coverage person has multiple duties, payroll will be assigned to the highest
+If the elective coverage person has multiple duties, payroll will be

-rated classification applicable to the duties performed.
+assigned to the highest rated classification applicable to the duties

 b.

-employer’s estimated annual premium and installment payments if an elective
+BWC will adjust the employer's estimated annual premium and installment

-coverage person or minister is added during the policy year.
+payments if an elective coverage person or minister is added during the policy

 5.

-requesting termination of coverage for any elective coverage person or minister.
+requesting termination of coverage for any elective coverage person or

 6.

-BWC will lapse the elective
+BWC will lapse the elective coverage and policy coverage if the employer

-timely.
+fails to pay an installment timely.
 See the Prospective

 Billing Installment Payments policy for additional information